Iteration utilities

 3 startup[t2] + shutdown[t1] + shutdown[t2] ≤ 3

-3 startup[t1] + shutdown[t1] ≤ 3It is also possible to get cyclic behaviour by setting the cyclic argument to true.
+3 startup[t1] + shutdown[t1] ≤ 3It is also possible to get cyclic behavior by setting the cyclic argument to true.
 If reaching the end before the required number of time periods, the chunk will continue from the first time period.

 for ts in chunk(periods, 3; cyclic = true)